rrnyquist/ebenezer/_Scripture/ESV/46_I_Corinthians.md

 For as in Adam all die, so also in Christ shall all be made alive. ^1522

-But each in his own order : Christ the firstfruits, then at his coming those who belong to Christ. ^1523
+But each in his own order: Christ the firstfruits, then at his coming those who belong to Christ. ^1523

 Then comes the end, when he delivers the kingdom to God the Father after destroying every rule and every authority and power. ^1524